Special Leave Policy

 Freedom of information class: How we manage our resources

-Special Leave is the term to describe approved absence from work for reasons other than holidays or detached duty on official business.
+Special leave is the term to describe approved absence from work for reasons other than holidays or detached duty on official business.

-Paid Special Leave can be approved by managers or team leaders within the following limits:
+Paid special leave can be approved by managers or team leaders within the following limits:

-• Line Managers/Team Leaders – Up to a total of 5 days in any 12 month rolling period.
+• Line managers/team leaders – Up to a total of 5 days in any 12 month rolling period.

 • Business Managers – An additional 5 days up to a total of 10 days in any 12 month rolling period.

-Unpaid Special Leave can only be approved by HR and will only be considered in exceptional circumstances if supported by the relevant Business Manager.
+Unpaid special leave can only be approved by HR and will only be considered in exceptional circumstances if supported by the relevant Business Manager.
 Unpaid leave is not a substitute for properly managing annual leave or for situations where a contractual change to working hours would be more appropriate.
 HR will make necessary adjustments for pay and reckonable service and individuals should make themselves aware of the implications before making a request.

 All approved special leave must be recorded on annual leave sheets.

-Special Paid Leave can be considered and approved by managers under any of the following categories:
+Special paid leave can be considered and approved by managers under any of the following categories:

 • Bereavement: Death of a partner, close relative or other dependent, or close friend